sjiaire/cr-site-natacha/content/rental_apartments/beautiful-kicukiro.md

 This beautiful residence is neat and functional.
 It has a cosy lounge, an American kitchen with washer and 2 lovely bedrooms including an en suite.
 In addition, high-speed internet is complimentary!

-Outdoor, there is a intimate terrace, a shared garden and shared parking space.
+Outdoor, there is an intimate terrace, a shared garden and shared parking space.

 It is a charming home!